Jemberg/Java_GameOfLife/README.md

-# Game of Life in Java
+# Conway's Game of Life in Java
 This is a version of John Conway's Game of Life written in Java.
 It was created by Martin Jemberg and Freish as a part of a finals project in Ventspils University of Applied Sciences.

 ## Game of Life description